India Liaison office management

 - How can foreign companies open Liaison/Project/Branch office in India?

-Foreign company can set up Liaison/Branch Offices in India after obtaining approval from Reserve Bank of India.
+Foreign companies can set up Liaison/Branch Offices in India after obtaining approval from Reserve Bank of India.

 2.What is the procedure to be followed for obtaining Reserve Bank’s approval for opening Liaison Office/ Representative Office?